Bacterial Conjunctivitis Treatment & Management

 Topical Antibiotic Therapy

 Practice patterns for prescribing topical antibiotics vary.
-Most practitioners prescribe a broad-spectrum agent on an empirical basis without culture for a routine, mild-to-moderate case of bacterial conjunctivitis.
-Always be aware of the differential diagnosis, and instruct patients to seek follow-up care if the expected improvement does not occur or if vision becomes affected.
+For routine mild cases of bacterial conjunctivitis, most practitioners prescribe a broad-spectrum agent on an empirical basis without obtaining a culture.
+Always be aware of the differential diagnosis by taking thorough case histories and carefully evaluating the ocular surface.
+Instruct patients to seek follow-up care if the expected improvement does not occur or if vision becomes affected.

 • Gentamicin